 Day 4: Visit to Maximiliano Hernández's Farm

-Day 5: Meetings in San Marcos
+Day 5: Encounters in San Marcos

 Day 6: Reflections on Education and Child Labor